mseminatore/bintools/asm/README.md

 ## Assembly libraries

-In the course of testing I've written a few small example libraries
+In the course of testing the toolchain, I've written a few small example libraries.
+This was very helpful for teasing out subtle bugs.
+Looking over these examples is a good way to get a feel for coding for this architecture.

 File | Description
 ---- | -----------